Moderator: Matthew Prince, Co-Founder & CEO, Cloudflare

 Original stuff was only good for 10 years, but we’ve been using it for 30.

-DC: The fact that we were able to get Packard from one machine to another in the early days was astonishing in itself.
+DC: The fact that we were able to get packets from one machine to another in the early days was astonishing in itself.

 MP: So what are you worried about in terms of Internet infrastructure that we aren’t even thinking about?